-Participating institutions submit quarterly harvest files (i.e., PERForm perfusion data as well as surgical data).
-Datasets are linked at the MSTCVS Quality Collaborative PERForm Data Coordinating Center.
-These linked data offer participants a more comprehensive and informed version of operative practices and their impact on clinical outcomes.
+PERForm has been designed to augment ongoing collection of data reflecting cardiac surgical practices.
+PERForm and surgical data are linked using our published algorithm.
+These linked data offer the participant or participants with a more comprehensive and informed version of operative practices and their impact on clinical outcomes.

-PERForm became part of the MSTCVS Quality Collaborative in 2010 and has been providing participants with quarterly benchmark reports reflecting CPB practices since 2011.
-These reports provide front-line clinicians with accurate, timely and actionable information to enable them to continuously improve the care and outcomes for patients undergoing cardiopulmonary bypass.
-Centers are able to compare discrete perfusion practices to other institutions, and identify the relationship between these practices and clinical outcomes.
+PERForm has begun providing participants with quarterly benchmark reports reflecting CPB practices.
+Centers are now able to compare discrete perfusion practices to other institutions, and identify the relationship between these practices and clinical outcomes.
+Additionally, centers may use these data to support quality assurance and improvement.

 Interested in PERForm?